 The tragedy has devastated Tumbler Ridge, a town developed in the early 1980s to support coal mining operations in the region.
 Mayor Darryl Krakowka expressed the profound personal connection residents share with the victims.
 “I will know every victim.
 I’ve been here 18 years, and we’re a small community,” Krakowka told the CBC.
 “I don’t call them residents.
 I call them family.”

-Prime Minister Mark Carney ordered flags on all federal government buildings flown at half-mast for seven days and cancelled question period in Parliament Wednesday.
+Prime Minister Mark Carney ordered flags on all federal government buildings flown at half-mast for seven days and cancelled question period in Parliament on Wednesday.
 “Parents, grandparents, sisters, brothers in Tumbler Ridge will wake up without someone they love.
 The nation mourns with you and Canada stands by you,” an emotional Carney told Parliament.

 Carney also cancelled his scheduled trip to the Munich Security Conference to remain in Canada during the crisis.
 He had been scheduled to deliver a speech at the conference and meet with multiple world leaders.
 Public Safety Minister Nina Krieger announced that trauma-informed counselors were being dispatched to the region to coordinate support services.